Educational psychology: Antiquity

 Some of the ideas and issues pertaining to educational psychology date back to the time of Plato and Aristotle.
 Philosophers as well as sophists discussed the purpose of education, training of the body and the cultivation of psycho-motor skills, the formation of good character, the possibilities and limits of moral education.
-Some other educational topics they spoke about were the effects of music, poetry, and the other arts on the development of individual, role of teacher, and the relations between teacher and student.
+Some other educational topics they spoke about were the effects of music, poetry, and the other arts on the development of the individual, role of the teacher, and the relations between teacher and student.
 Plato saw knowledge acquisition as an innate ability, which evolves through experience and understanding of the world.
 This conception of human cognition has evolved into a continuing argument of nature vs. nurture in understanding conditioning and learning today.
 Aristotle, on the other hand, ascribed to the idea of knowledge by association or schema.
 His four laws of association included succession, contiguity, similarity, and contrast.
 His studies examined recall and facilitated learning processes.